Rit-tilly/Rit-Tilly/README.md

 - 🤔 I’m looking for help with whatever pointers or insights one could offer!
 - 💬 Ask me about anything!
 Don't be afraid to say "Heyo"!
 - 📫 How to reach me: harleybeta@gmail.com
 - ⚡ Fun fact: Something you, I and Bill Gates have in common is: We have no idea what were really doing!
-Just, like everyone were making it up as we go :D how fun
+Just like everyone were making it up as we go :D how fun